Gemyl/Route-Optimization/README.md

 - Original route, which represents the driving course of the vechicle from depot to loading points.
 - Returning route, which occurs after the vechicle has gone through all loading points and starts transfering cargo units back to depot.

 For instance, the original route of the first day is displayed in the image below.
-Each loading point is represented by a marker, in which point's ID and position within the route (1st, 2nd, etc.) are shown.
+Each loading point is represented by a marker, in which each point's ID and position within the route (1st, 2nd, etc.) are shown.

 | ![ alt text for screen readers](MapScreenshot.png "Text to show on mouseover") |
 | :--: |